Skip to main content

 Consider the profound impact of the environment during formative years.
 The developing human system is highly impressionable, and sustained exposure to adversity can recalibrate fundamental biological set points.
 This recalibration is not a flaw; it is an adaptive response designed to help a young organism survive a challenging environment.
 However, what serves survival in childhood may create vulnerabilities in adulthood, particularly when the external environment changes.

-The body’s primary system, the hypothalamic-pituitary-adrenal (HPA) axis, undergoes significant programming during these early periods.
+The body’s primary stress response system, the hypothalamic-pituitary-adrenal (HPA) axis, undergoes significant programming during these early periods.
 This axis orchestrates the release of stress hormones, such as cortisol, preparing the body for “fight or flight.”
 When this system is repeatedly activated or chronically stimulated in childhood, its sensitivity and reactivity can become altered.
 This alteration means that in adulthood, even minor stressors can trigger an exaggerated or prolonged stress response, leading to a cascade of physiological consequences.

 The Endocrine System’s Central Role